qlik-oss/qlik-snowflake-monitor/README.md

 > [!IMPORTANT]
-> This is a preview, not all links will work with this release.

-> [!IMPORTANT]
 > This project is _community supported_.
 This means that you should not contact
 > Qlik Support for help with these apps.
 See below for additional information
 > on how to raise issues on this repository to ask for help.